MaiaraRodrigues/CV/README.md

 #### Self-Learning

 At age 4 I learn to read and since then I have never stopped looking for opportunities to continue growing, learning, and improving.
-I changed professions drasticaly because I knew I would be able to teach myself something new.
+I changed professions drastically because I knew I would be able to teach myself something new.
 Makers Academy has shown me that I have the ability to pick up new technologies quickly to a high level and within a short space of time.
-I am very curious and creative, currently I am leaning UX/UI principles.
+I am very curious and creative, currently I am learning UX/UI principles.

 #### Team-work

 At Makers I looked foward to the team projects where everyone would share their ideas and we would plan a project together.
 Today I can say I made friends from my cohort that I will have for life.
 One of the main selling points of coding for me is that development is a process which holds team work at its heart.
-I am looking to join a supportive team, in a role that would both challenge me and allow me to grow.
+I am looking to join a supportive team, in a role that would both challenge me and allows me to grow.

 #### Problem-solving